What is Systems Architecting?

 USC is an established leader in system architecting and engineering graduate education and research.
-Currently more than 25 companies are participating in our SAE programs.
+Currently more than 25 companies are participating in USC’s SAE programs.
 Six of the active instructors in the SAE curriculum have a combined industrial experience of 190 years.
 All were senior managers, including 4 vice presidents of major corporations.

-The graduate program in Systems Architecting and Engineering as a strategic initiative in the school, which is expected to create a formal PhD program in SAE, and possibly, an undergraduate minor.
+The graduate program in Systems Architecting and Engineering as a strategic initiative in the USC Viterbi School of Engineering.
+USC is a principal collaborator and organizer in the Systems Engineering Research Center (SERC) funded by the Department of Defense.
 In 2007, the Center for Software Engineering became the Center for Systems and Software Engineering – an organized research unit to provide a mechanism to enhance research and involve related disciplines outside the Viterbi School.
-This development further strengthens the systems capabilities of SAE.
+A PhD program is under discussion.

 Six of the INCOSE (International Council of Systems Engineering) Fellows are on the faculty of USC, as well as one of the INCOSE Pioneer Awardees – more than any other institution.
-The Viterbi School’s extraordinary progress has produced a long list of distinguished alumni, including astronaut Neil Armstrong and General Norman Schwarzkopf.
+The Viterbi School’s impact has produced a long list of distinguished alumni, including astronaut Neil Armstrong and General Norman Schwarzkopf.
 Numerous executives of U.S. and foreign technology companies – such as Apple computer co-founder A.C.
 Markkula; Andrew J. Viterbi, co-founder and chief technology officer for Qualcomm Inc. in San Diego; and Lily Chiang of Hong Kong based Chen Hsong Holding Co., a multinational producer of specialized machinery – are also alumni